andweeb/Ki/docs/markdown/Ki.md

 Ki ships with the following core modes:
 * `DESKTOP` the default state of macOS
-* `NORMAL` a mode in which system and mode transition shortcuts are available
-* `ACTION` a mode in which actions can be specified and applied to some entity
+* `NORMAL` a mode in which modes can be entered or actions can be specified
 * `ENTITY` a mode in which entities are available to be launched or activated

 ## API Overview